-Sydney Water is constructing and operate the Kemps Creek Dual Pressure Mains Project which forms part of the Upper South Creek Network, in order to support future growth of the Western Sydney South West Growth Area and align with NSW Government commitments for the region.
-The amin components of the proposal includes:
+Sydney Water is constructing and operating the Kemps Creek Dual Pressure Mains Project and the South Creek Wastewater Network Project both of which forms part of the Upper South Creek Network, in order to support future growth of the Western Sydney South West Growth Area and align with NSW Government commitments for the region.
+The main components of the proposal includes:

-- Dual pressure mains connecting a new wastewater pumping station in Austral (SP1211) to Upper Soth Creek Advanced Water Recycling Centre (AWRC) in Kemps Creek; - Supporting infrastructure including a barometric loop at the AWRC

-The construction phase of the proposal includes connection to SP11211, construction the dual pressure mains and the barometric loop.
-The dual pressure mains will be constructed by combination of open trenching and trenchless methods.
+Dual pressure mains connecting a new wastewater pumping station in Austral (SP1211) to Upper Soth Creek Advanced Water Recycling Centre (AWRC) in Kemps Creek.
+The dual pressure mains will be constructed by combination of open trenching and trenchless methods;